sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ## Quickstart

 > ℹ️ This quickstart guide is useful to those already familiar with Helm who have a good unstanding of how to use Helm in the environment they want to deploy into, and just who want to quickly deploy Sourcegraph with Helm with defalt configuration.
+If this doesn't cover what you need to know, see the links above for platform specifit guides.

 To use the Helm chart, add the Sourcegraph helm repository: